Shopify/polaris/polaris.shopify.com/content/components/exception-list/index.md

 - Have a description (a title is optional)
 - Be concise

+Punctuation for exception lists should follow [Polaris list guidelines](https://polaris.shopify.com/components/list).
+Standalone exceptions (a single sentence or sentence fragment) do not need end punctuation.

+If the title and description on separate lines, use a line break.

+> - **List item title**
+> Full sentence list item description.

+If the list item title is a sentence fragment, use a colon.

+> - **Sentence fragment list item title:** Full sentence list item description.

+If the list item title is a full sentence, use a period.

+> - **Full sentence list item title.** Full sentence list item description.

 For error states, exception lists should:

 - Either tell merchants how to solve the problem or be attached to an item that lets merchants fix the problem